Morning Consult: History

-Morning Consult was founded in 2014 by CEO Michael Ramlet, President Kyle Dropp and CTO Alex Dulin.
-It started with a poll looking at whether young and uninsured Americans were going to sign up for the Affordable Care Act's insurance exchanges, published just before the exchanges went live in 2013.
-Initially operating from a row house near Capitol Hill, the firm went from 13 employees in 2014 to 255 in November 2020.
+Morning Consult started with a poll looking at whether young and uninsured Americans were going to sign up for the Affordable Care Act's insurance exchanges, published just before the exchanges went live in 2013.

 In 2015, the company published a report on the "Shy Trump" voter in the Republican presidential primaries.
 The claim has since been challenged.

-In February 2016, Morning Consult partnered with Vox to conduct polling on topical stories in politics and culture.
-In June 2016, Morning Consult launched the Morning Consult Brand Index in Fortune magazine's annual release of the Fortune 500 list and began polling with Bloomberg News on investor sentiment.
+In June 2016 began polling with Bloomberg News on investor sentiment.

 During the 2016 U.S. presidential election, Morning Consult and the political journalism company Politico published a weekly polling partnership on "political issues, personalities and media aspects that affect the daily debate".
 The polling relationship continued after the 2016 election and is released weekly in Politico Playbook.

 The company's polling results for the 2016 U.S. presidential election showed a closer race than other pollsters.

 Morning Consult conducts regular survey research with The New York Times.

 In May 2020, Morning Consult completed a $31 million Series A funding round.
 The funding includes capital from James Murdoch's Lupa Systems, Advance Venture Partners and others.
 The funding values the company at $306 million.

 In June 2021, Morning Consult raised a $60 million Series B funding round led by Advance Venture Partners with additional investors Susquehanna Growth Equity and Lupa Systems.
 Following this round of funding, the company is valued at over $1.01 billion.

 Polling and methodology

 Morning Consult conducts scientific online polling.
-It uses a nonprobability sampling process and multiple nationally recognized vendors to gain access to tens of millions of Americans.
-After fielding, Morning Consult applies weights based on age, race/ethnicity, gender, educational attainment, and region (determined by 2016 Current Population Survey).

-During the 2016 presidential election, Morning Consult called the winner of the election incorrectly and predicted Hillary Clinton winning the national popular vote by 3 percent (she won by 2.1 percent).
+During the 2016 presidential election, Morning Consult predicted Hillary Clinton would win the national popular vote by 3 percent (her popular vote margin was 2.1 percent).
 In the 2018 and 2022 US midterm elections, Morning Consult performed well below average, with larger errors than most other pollsters.